 - 24th Amendment Act, 1971: It was brought to neutralize the effect of Golaknath’s case.

-- 44th Amendment Act, 1979: This amendment was passed after the revocation of internal emergency in the country.
-It annulled several provisions of 42nd
+- 44th Amendment Act, 1979: This amendment was passed after the revocation of internal emergencies in the country.
+It annulled several provisions of the 42nd

 - 52nd Amendment Act, 1985: It added Xth Schedule to the Constitution.

 - 61st Amendment Act, 1988: Brought down voting age from 21 to 18 years.